 ‘When done right, there is nothing, absolutely nothing, better in the cinema.’
 That’s Tom Hiddleston talking about romantic movies.
 And he has a point, doesn’t he?
-The best romantic films have given cinema some of its most unforgettable films and heartstopping moments.
+The best romances have given cinema some of its most unforgettable films and heartstopping moments.

-We’ve brought together 101 experts to choose the best romantic movies of all time.
-These are people who know romance: ‘The Notebook’ writer Nicholas Sparks, ‘Notting Hill’ director Richard Curtis and not forgetting a diva who has devoted a lifetime to seducing a shy frog, Miss Piggy.
+To find out which ones are the greatest romances, we’ve brought together 101 experts to choose the best romantic movies of all time.
+These are people who know romance: ‘The Notebook’ writer Nicholas Sparks, ‘Notting Hill’ director Richard Curtis and, not forgetting a diva who has devoted a lifetime to seducing a shy frog, Miss Piggy.

 You can also explore our experts’ personal top-ten romantic movies.
 You might have guessed that Richard Curtis would vote for ‘Annie Hall’.
 But ‘This Is Spinal Tap’?
 And you’ve got to love Tom Hiddleston for admitting to having a soft spot for ‘Dirty Dancing’.

-By Catherine Bray, Dave Calhoun, Cath Clarke, Tom Huddleston, Trevor Johnston and Guy Lodge
+By Catherine Bray, Dave Calhoun, Cath Clarke, Tom Huddleston, Trevor Johnston, Alim Kheraj and Guy Lodge.

 The 100 best romantic movies: 100-91